-(2) Nothing in this Article shall prevent an individual from giving testimony under oath, or from making statements required to be made under penalty of perjury.
-Notwithstanding the preceding sentence, a former employee of the Council who is subject to the restrictions in subsection (a) of this Article with respect to a particular matter may not, except pursuant to court order, serve as an expert witness for any other person, other than the District of Columbia, in that matter.
+(l) The restriction in subsection (g) of this Article shall not apply to appearances, communications, or representations by a former senior employee concerning:

-(3) A former government employee may be exempted from the restrictions on post-employment practices if the Mayor or Chairperson of the Council (or designee), in consultation with the Director of the Office of Government Ethics, executes a determination.
-The determination shall be in writing and shall state that the former government employee has outstanding qualifications in a scientific, technological, or other technical discipline; is acting with respect to a particular matter which requires such qualifications; and the interest of the District of Columbia would be served by such former government employee’s participation.
+(1) New matters, if the former senior employee is an elected official of a state or local government and is acting on behalf of that government, or is regularly employed by and acting on behalf of an agency or instrumentality of federal, state, or local government; an accredited, degree-granting institution of higher education; or a non-profit hospital or medical research organization; or

-(4) The one-year (1 year) restriction stated in subsection (e) of this Article shall not apply to appearances, communications, or representations by a former employee concerning:
+(2) Matters of a personal and individual nature, such as personal income taxes, pension benefits, or professional licensure or certification of the former senior employee.
+A former senior employee also may appear on his or her own behalf in any litigation or administrative proceeding involving the employee’s former agency.

-(i) New matters if the former employee is an elected official of a state or local government and is acting on behalf of that government, or is regularly employed by and acting on behalf of an agency or instrumentality of federal, state, or local government; an accredited, degree-granting institution of higher education; or a non-profit hospital or medical research organization; or
+(m) The restriction in subsection (g) of this Article shall not prevent a former senior employee from making or providing a statement, which is based on the employee’s own special knowledge in the particular area that is the subject of the statement, provided that no compensation is thereby received, other than that regularly provided for by law or regulation for witnesses.

-(ii) Matters of a personal and individual nature, such as personal income taxes, pension benefits, or professional licensure or certification of the former employee.
-A former employee also may appear pro se (on his or her own behalf) in any litigation or administrative proceeding involving the individual’s former agency.
+(n) The restrictions in this Article shall not prevent a covered individual from giving testimony under oath, or from making statements required to be made under penalty of perjury.
+Notwithstanding the preceding sentence, a former employee of the Council who is subject to the restrictions in subsection (b) of this Article with respect to a particular matter may not, except pursuant to court order, serve as an expert witness for any other person, other than the District of Columbia, in that matter.

-(5) The one-year (1 year) restriction stated in subsection (e) of this Article shall not prevent a former employee from making or providing a statement, which is based on the former employee’s own special knowledge in the particular area that is the subject of the statement, provided that no compensation is thereby received, other than that regularly provided for by law or regulation for witnesses.
+(o) A former covered individual may be exempted from the restrictions in this Article if the Mayor or the Chairman of the Council (or their respective designee), in consultation with the Director of the Office of Government Ethics, executes a determination.
+The determination shall be in writing and shall state that the covered individual has outstanding qualifications in a scientific, technological, or other technical discipline; is acting with respect to a particular matter which requires such qualifications; and the interest of the District of Columbia would be served by such individual’s participation.

 ARTICLE XVI.
 LIMITATIONS ON HONORARIA AND ROYALTIES